kaluginserg/cytoscape-node-html-label/README.md

 Demo: https://kaluginserg.github.io/cytoscape-node-html-label/

 ## Fitures
-- optimise for hight perfomance with hight number nodes, for smooth panning and zooming.
+- optimised for high performance with high number nodes, for smooth panning and zooming.
-- customise any labels with different termplates.
+- customizable any labels with different templates.

 ## Dependencies